 Finance is defined as the management of money and includes activities such as investing, borrowing, lending, budgeting, saving, and forecasting.

-The financial system includes the circulation of money, the management of investments, and the lending of funds.
-In businesses, the finance team is responsible for ensuring the company’s capital is adequate, that the appropriate investments are made, and that the company’s revenues and expenses are well managed.
+The financial system includes the circulation of money, the management of investments, and money lending.
+In businesses, the finance team is responsible for ensuring the company’s capital is adequate, that appropriate investments are made, and that the company’s revenues and expenses are well-managed.

-From a personal perspective, finance is the management of one’s income, expenses, investments, and obligations.
+Personal finance is the management of an individual’s or household’s income, expenses, investments, and obligations, such as income tax.
 Individuals often work with a personal banker, investment advisor, accountant, mortgage broker, and other professionals to manage their financial situation.

-From a business perspective, corporate finance is the management of a company’s funding, its sources of revenue, use of capital, and the management of its profit and loss (P&L) statement.
-The professionals at a business who are responsible for managing this area include accountants, financial analysts, managers, and executives, such as the Chief Financial Officer (CFO).
+From a business perspective, corporate finance is the management of a company’s funding and its revenue sources, capital structure, and profit and loss (P&L) statement.
+Financial professionals employed by companies are responsible for managing the companies’ capital and financial performance.
+These roles include accountants, financial analysts, finance managers, and executives, such as the Chief Financial Officer (CFO).

-From a government perspective, finance includes the management of a country’s national budget, the treasury department, the central bank, and other government agencies.
+Public finance includes managing a country’s national budget, treasury department, central bank, and other government agencies.
 It focuses on collecting tax revenue and spending that money on national services and programs such as roads, hospitals, and social security.

 Examples of Finance Activities

-The easiest way to define finance is by providing examples of the activities it includes.
-There are many different career paths and jobs that perform a wide range of finance activities.
+The easiest way to define finance is by providing examples of financial activities.
 Below is a list of the most common examples:

-Investing personal money in stocks, bonds, or guaranteed investment certificates (GICs)
+Investing personal or client money in stocks, bonds, or guaranteed investment certificates (GICs).

 Finance Topics

-There is a wide range of topics that people in the financial industry are concerned with.
+There is a wide range of topics that concern people in the financial industry.
 Below is a list of some of the most common topics you should expect to encounter in the industry.

 A definition of finance would not be complete without exploring the career options associated with the industry.
 Below are some of the most popular career paths: